Bawean: Lifestyle

-Traditional dwellings are quite similar on the Madura and Bawean islands.
+Traditional dwellings are quite similar on Madura and Bawean islands.
 They have a bamboo frame, with porch, often on low poles.
 The roof is traditionally covered with palm leaves or reeds, but tile is becoming increasingly popular.

-Local costume is closer to that of Java than Madura.
+Local costume is closer to that of Java than to Madura.
 Men wear sarong (a kind of kilt) and a long-skirted tunic, and women are dressed in sarong and a shorter jacket.
 There are Malayan and Bugis varieties of dress.
 The Malayan influence is more noticeable in the customs, ceremonies and folk dances, where the Madura heritage is weak.
 Also absent on the island are such traditional Madura elements as bull races and sickle-shaped knives.

 The local cuisine is diverse and borrows from all local ethnicities.
 The traditional local pie stuffed with vegetables (usually potatoes) is popular in Indonesia, Malaysia and Singapore under the name roti Boyan (Bawean bread).